zatonovo/crant/README.md

 against the three versions of R you built before.
 Use the same `-R` option as before.

-    rant -v 1.0.0 -R path/to/R your.package
+    crant -v 1.0.0 -R path/to/R your.package

-Note that rant will automatically update the version and date in the `DESCRIPTION`, `man/*-package.Rd` and `R/*-package.R` files for you.
+Note that crant will automatically update the version and date in the `DESCRIPTION`, `man/*-package.Rd` and `R/*-package.R` files for you.
 In addition, for the files `NEWS`, `NEWS.md` and `ChangeLog`, if a corresponding file with the extension `.tmpl` exists, its contents are prepended to the file